TheFelixLive/Timer-V/README.md

 ```

 Great!
 Our multiple day long adventure has begun.
-- All player are in surival mode
+- All player are in survival mode
 - All twecks, modifications & challenges are up and running
 - Day & Wetherciyle are now working
 - In case of a [random goal](#goals) it is now shown for the first time